Below are annotations for Neonomicon, #2 “The Shadow Out of America” (25 pages, July 2010)

-- The trick of showing a figure without a head is often seen in advertising; as your eyes are often drawn toward facial characteristics, removing or obscuring the face forces your attention onto other aspects – in this case, probably the “Whispers in Darkness” shop framed by Brears and Lamper.
+- The trick of showing a figure without a head is often seen in advertising; as one’s eyes are often drawn toward facial characteristics, removing or obscuring the face forces attention onto other aspects – in this case, probably the “Whispers in Darkness” shop framed by Brears and Lamper.

 - “New Age” refers to spiritual or occult practices of the New Age movement during the 1970s, which popularized (and commercialized) authentic and bogus spiritual, magical, and pseudoscientific theories and practices.